|

 (III.Reich).
 Being so dominant within the regular grades

-Yet, they seem to be much
+Yet, they are much

-were more or less given to retirees for their dedicated
+weas mostly given to retirees for their dedicated

 and honorable service to the Prussian state.